simonmichael/hledger_site/src/mockups.md

   revenues:gains        $-140
 ```

+### Inferring cost from lot account

-Assuming each lot subaccount holds only one lot, the cost basis could be recalled automatically when selling, though it's less clear:
+Assuming each lot subaccount holds only one lot, the cost basis could be recalled automatically when selling, though it's less readable:

 ```journal
 2022-01-01 buy at 10